Bhanu Banerjee: Career

 Bandyopadhyay started his acting career as a stand-up comedian in Dhaka.
 He performed at office parties and then moved on to larger venues.
 In 1943, he released his first major comic gramophone record Dhakar Gadoane.
 Its success prompted him to release a new record every year during Durga Puja.
-He made his big screen debut with Debi Mukherjee and Sumitra Devi starrer Bengali film Abhijog (1947).
+He made his big screen debut with Devi Mukherjee and Sumitra Devi starrer Bengali film Abhijog (1947).
 Bandyopadhyay's breakthrough film role was in Nirmal Dey's Basu Parivar (1952) where he played a Bangal businessman.
-The next year his role as Kedar in Sharey Chuattor made him rise to fame.
-His quote in the film Mashima, malpoa khamu. became a popular catchphrase.
+The next year his role as Kedar in Sharey Chuattar made him rise to fame.
+His line in the film, "Mashima, malpoa khamu" (Aunty, I want to eat malpoa), became a highly popular catchphrase.

 He went on to act in over 300 movies like Bhranti Bilash and Pasher Bari.
 In most of his films he played comedic roles in which he exaggerated Bengali accents and mannerisms for comic effect.
 He teamed up with his best friend comedian Jahor Roy for many films like Bhanu Pelo Lottery and the humorous detective story Bhanu Goenda Jahar Assistant.
 Typically, in the pair's films Bandyopadhyay would take the role of the Bangal and Roy would be the comical Ghoti character (although in real life, both were Bangals).
 Although chiefly known as a comedian, Bandyopadhyay has played serious roles films like Galpo Holeo Satti, Alor Pipasa, Amrita Kumbher Sandhane; Nirdharito Shilpir Onuposthitite, and even negative roles in Baghini and Bijayinee.
 He played the lead role in many films including Jamalaye Jibanta Manush, Mriter Martye Agaman, Sworgo Mortyo, Personal Assistant, Miss Priyambada and Ashite Ashiona.
 Later in his career Bandyopadhyay founded his own Jatra group called Mukto Mancha.
 He produced, directed and acted in his own productions, traveling around the country with the troupe.